Centuries of Torment: The First 20 Years

-Centuries of Torment: The First 20 Years is a three-disc documentary DVD by Cannibal Corpse, released in 2008.
+Centuries of Torment: The First 20 Years is the third video album by American death metal band Cannibal Corpse, released in 2008.
 It contains a three-hour documentary on the history of the band and several concert performances as extra features.
 It was released on July 8 in USA and July 14 in Europe.
 This DVD has also been certified platinum in Canada.